hadley/recipes/recipes/biscuits/shortbread.md

 Alternatively roll out between sheets of cling film and cut into small shapes with fancy cutters.
 Check cooking time after 15 minutes.

 Comments: (Traditional version made and sold for Clonakilty Market & Inchydoney Lodge & Spa by A Wickham in the early part of the 21st century.)
+Source: Original recipe from NZ Anchor or Fernleaf butter wrapper circa 1970's.